Quantitative theory of magnetic interactions in solids: Linear response theory of the susceptibility

 The last step we describe in this section, and which allows a crucial result, is to restore effective exchange integrals from Eq.~\eqref{chi_lambda}.
 This procedure cannot be made in a unique way; there are, at least, two different definitions of exchange integrals which are both reasonable, but unfortunately not identical.

 First, we can try to fit interatomic exchange parameters to the poles of the susceptibility, that is, to the magnon spectrum.
 To do this explicitly we need a bit more transformations.
-Substituting Eq.~\eqref{iden} into Eq.~\eqref{lambda} we find
+Substituting Eq.~\eqref{iden} into Eq.~\eqref{lambda} one obtains the expression

 Therefore, one may write

 It is reasonable to identify the quantity

 as frequency-dependent interatomic exchange parameters.
 If one sets $\omega=0$ in this expression, one arrives at Rudderman-Kittel-Kasuya-Yosida (RKKY) type, indirect interactions~\cite{vonsovsky1974magnetism,Yosida_Magnetism}.
 As will be shown later in this review, these expressions are exactly equivalent to those from Refs.~\cite{liechtenstein1984exchange,liechtenstein1987local,Liechtenstein_1995_LDAU}.
 In fact, these expressions are more general, since they do not assume a rigid-moment approximation and they take into account the full coordinate dependence of the wave functions.
 Using the identity~\eqref{complet} one can also show that